Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-object-features/index.md

 tensor(0.3843, device='cuda:0')
 ```

-We can put this altogether in a single function so that you get both the features along with the usual `ultraytics` `Results` object:
+We can combine this in a single function so that you get both the features along with the usual `ultraytics` `Results` object:

 ```python
 # Combined function